 Email is not a confidential channel, despite the wishes of everyone who accidentally hit ‘Reply All,’ or had an email they thought they were sending in confidence forwarded to a larger group.
-So the email oval is drawn to encompass everything from private to public, because it’s difficult to discern the privacy expectations of the send from the fact that they chose email.
+So the email oval is drawn to encompass everything from private to public, because it’s difficult to discern the privacy expectations of the sender from the fact that they chose email.
 Additional context or instruction is required.

 Also, we maintain certain email ettiqutte expectations with regard to email:

 - Always cc: anyone whom you mention in an email, so that they are directly informed of what you’ve said about them.

 - When in doubt, use ‘Reply All’ because we err on the side of transparency in our class (rather than opacity).

 - Never, ever use bcc: because that violates the principles in 1. and 2. above.